 Philanthropy & Service

-I am also proud to serve on the boards of several community organizations including Washington Performing Arts Jr. Board, PAVEDC (Parents Amplifying Voices in Education), and as a Trustee with The Frederick Douglass Memorial & Historical Association (FDMHA).
+I am also proud to serve on several national boards and community boards including Washington Performing Arts Jr. Board and as a Trustee & Vice-President of The Frederick Douglass Memorial & Historical Association (FDMHA).
 FDMHA hosts an annual scholarship program, Violins for Douglass - which grants out thousands of dollars in scholarships for area youth to pursue music lessons studying the violin, Douglass’ instruments of choice.
+I currently serve as a Board Director of the National Guild for Community & Arts Education.

 Board & Community Service